I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 7. The Rollo Coaster

 A great first roller coaster for kids to ride is also one of the best rides in the park.
-This wooden coaster snakes riders through the woods at the edge of the park and is so quick and smooth that most anyone can handle the one minute ride.
+This wooden coaster snakes riders through the woods at the edge of the park and is so quick and smooth that almost anyone can handle the one-minute ride.